leighghunt/ArcGISAdminToolkit/README.md

 ## Licensing
-Copyright 2014 - haun Weston
+Copyright 2014 - Shaun Weston

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.